 I mean, I only got 2 weeks in Vietnam, and I felt like I wanted to see everything all at one.
 At some point, I just wish I could stay at least a month in Vietnam.

-Anyway, I was lucky that I stayed at Sunny Fine Guesthouse and I had Toan to consult in order to seek the second opinion to consider.
+Anyway, I was lucky that I stayed atand I had Toan to consult in order to seek the second opinion to consider.
 As I spoke to Toan, he suggested me to join DMZ Tour and still go to Hoi An instead of going to Ho Chi Minh City.